bingomanatee/rxjs-sqlite/README.md

 // Both db1 and db2 use the same underlying SQLite instance const sqliteDb1 = getRxStorageSQLite.getDBByName('shared');
-const sqliteDb2 = getRxStorageSQLite.getLastDB();
+const sqliteDb2 = getRxStorageSQLite.getDBByName(db2); // Pass the database object directly

 console.log(sqliteDb1 === sqliteDb2); // true - same instance
 ```

 **IMPORTANT**: SQLite has limitations with concurrent write operations.
 While you can create a separate connection to read from the same database file, concurrent write operations from multiple connections can lead to database locks or corruption.
 For write operations, you should either:

-1. Use the database instance returned by `getLastDB()` immediately after creating your RxDB database
+1. Use the database instance returned by `getDBByName()` to access the underlying SQLite database
 2. Close your RxDB database before opening a new connection to the same file
 3. Use RxDB's API for write operations whenever possible